Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Request for Approval.md

 - Communicate between our system and another device via WiFi.
 - ESP8266 SMT Module - ESP-12F WiFi module (https://www.adafruit.com/product/2491)

+## Diagnostic Subsystem

+- LEDs that indicate success or failure of the printing and imaging process.

 ### If we manage to achieve the above, the following will be added to the system:

 ## Sensor / Actuator Subsystem